Superradiance -- the 2020 Edition

-Around a Kerr BH there exist long-lived bound states which follow the same kind of hydrogenic-like scaling~\eqref{Proca_wR} and \eqref{Proca_wI} observed for massive bosons with lower spin.
+Around a Kerr BH there exist long-lived bound states which follow the same kind of hydrogenic-like scaling~\eqref{Proca_wR} and \eqref{Proca_wI} observed for massive bosons with lower spin~\cite{Brito:2013wya,Brito:2020lup}.
 In addition to these modes, a new polar dipole mode was found~\cite{Brito:2013wya}.
-This mode was shown to be isolated, does not follow the same small-mass behavior and does not have any overtone.
-For this mode, the real part is smaller than the mass of the spin-2 field, and in the region $M\mu_T\lesssim 0.4$ is very well fitted by \be \omega_R/\mu_T\approx 0.72(1-M\mu_T)\,. \ee In the limit $M\mu_T\ll 1$, and for the static case, the imaginary part was found to scale as \be \omega_I/\mu_T\approx -(M\mu_T)^{3}\,. \ee That this mode is different is not completely unexpected since in the massless limit it becomes unphysical.
-This peculiar behavior seems to be the result of a nontrivial coupling between the states with spin projection $S=-1$ and $S=0$.
-In addition, this mode has the largest binding energy ($\omega_R/\mu_T-1$) among all couplings $M\mu_T$, much higher than the ground states of the scalar, Dirac and vector fields.
+This mode was shown to be isolated, does not follow the same small-mass behavior, and does not have any overtone.
+For this mode, the real part is smaller than the mass of the spin-2 field, and in the region $M\mu_T\lesssim 0.4$ is very well fitted by \be \omega_R/\mu_T\approx 0.72(1-M\mu_T)\,. \ee In the limit $M\mu_T\ll 1$, and for the static case, the imaginary part was found to scale as~\cite{Brito:2013wya} \be \omega_I/\mu_T\approx -(M\mu_T)^{3}\,. \ee This mode has the largest binding energy ($\omega_R/\mu_T-1$) among all couplings $M\mu_T$, much higher than the ground states of the scalar, Dirac, and vector fields.

-Similarly to the Proca case, also the system~\eqref{eqmotioncurved} does not separate on a Kerr background.
-To investigate the superradiant instability, Ref.~\cite{Brito:2013wya} adopted a slow-rotation approximation to first order in the spin.
-A representative example of the unstable modes is presented in Fig.~\ref{fig:spin2}, where it is shown that the decay rate of the dipole polar mode is very large even for small couplings $M\mu_T$.
+Since no separable ansatz of the system of equations~\eqref{eqmotioncurved} in a Kerr background has been found so far, to investigate the superradiant instability, Ref.~\cite{Brito:2013wya} adopted a slow-rotation approximation to first order in the spin, whereas Ref.~\cite{Brito:2020lup} showed that in the $M\mu_T\ll 1$ limit the unstable hydrogenic modes can be computed analytically for any spin.
+A representative example of the unstable modes is presented in Fig.~\ref{fig:spin2}, where it is shown that the growth timescale of the dipole polar mode is very small even for small couplings $M\mu_T$.

 Indeed, the time scale for this unstable mode is~\cite{Brito:2013wya}

 where $\gamma_{{\rm polar}}\sim{\cal O}(1)$.
 This time scale is four orders of magnitude shorter than the corresponding Proca field instability and, in fact, it is the shortest instability time scale of a four dimensional, asymptotically-flat GR BH known to date.